Mario857/terra-wallet-nfts-api/Readme.md

 ## Node Js Terra Wallet NFTs API

 ### API for querying all wallet NFTs for specific user
+API indexes all initialized cw721 contracts and caches using Redis DB, looks for new every 10 minutes.
+Starting from latest offset.

+Then uses batch querying on each contract to get users NFTs.
+If user has > 30 NFTs of specific collection.
+It queries till end.
+It also supports Talis.

 ## Running with docker compose
 * Docker